-Best Practices for Working with Home Health Commercial Payers
+Best Practices for Working with Home Health and Hospice Commercial Payers

-Medicare continues to reduce payments, forcing home health agencies to look for other ways to maintain revenue and profits.
-One alternative source of revenue to consider is home health commercial payers.
+Medicare continues to reduce payments, forcing home health and hospice agencies to look for other ways to maintain revenue and profits.
+One alternative source of revenue to consider is commercial payers.
 To be successful when working with commercial (private insurance) payers your agency will need to be organized and well prepared.
 Here are some recommendations to help you get started.

 Know Your Market Find out which insurance companies operate in your area.
 Typically, these should include Medicare Advantage providers, Medicaid HMOs and straight commercial care companies.

 I Am a Contracted Provider.
 Now What?
 There are a number of differences between handling Medicare and commercial payers.
 It is imperative that your staff is trained on what is needed to take on patients with private insurance.
-While most Home Health & Hospice agencies have a certain comfort level with Medicare processes, it is much more variable in commercial care.
+While most home health and hospice agencies have a certain comfort level with Medicare processes, it is much more variable in commercial care.
 Each insurance company requires different details for authorization and reimbursement.
 Being knowledgeable in these details will make a big difference in ensuring that your agency is accurately paid for the services that you delivered.

-Authorizations Most insurance companies require pre-approved authorizations for care.
+Authorizations Most home health and hospice commercial payers require pre-approved authorizations for care.
 Authorizations should be acquired before you see any patient.
 Seeing a patient without prior authorization could lead to non-covered services.

 Authorizations usually cover a set period of time and a certain number of visits.
 Your agency must keep track of this information.
 If your patient will require more services, you must contact the company for further authorization, and provide justification in writing for the additional services.
 If you go beyond your authorized dates or provide more visits than authorized, be prepared for those services to be non-reimbursable.
 This can be an adjustment for field nurses that are accustomed to adding PRN visits for Medicare patients.